Skip to content

 limit = int(request.params.get("limit", 20))

-# Build cache key from query parameters
+# Build a cache key from the query parameters

 key_data = json.dumps({"category": category, "page": page, "limit": limit})